Briton Fury crowned world champion after beating Klitschko

 The fight, postponed once due to a Klitschko injury, almost did not take place with Fury’s team complaining earlier on Saturday over the thick ring canvas that they claimed limited his movement.

-Modifications were made and Fury, quick, despite his 2.06 metres, was better from the start, showing no problems with the new canvas.
+Modifications were made and Fury, quick, despite his 2.06 meters, was better from the start, showing no problems with the new canvas.

 He kept landing left-right combinations with Klitschko, not used to fighting taller men than him, struggling with Fury’s reach.